Ang Probinsyano season 9: Plot

-Cardo Dalisay and Task Force Agila have found their hiding place in the North, while their oppressive and totalitarian enemies, First Lady Lily Hidalgo, Secretary Arturo Padua, Defense Secretary Renato Hipolito, the Black Ops led by Albert de Vela and drug lord Lito Valmoria, are still hunting for them.
+Cardo Dalisay and Task Force Agila have found their hiding place in the North, while their oppressive and totalitarian enemies, First Lady Lily Hidalgo, Secretary Arturo Padua, Defense Secretary Renato Hipolito, the Black Ops led by Albert de Vela and drug lord Lito Valmoria, are still hunting for them and still being victimized by their terror-tagging.
 Having recovered from the induced coma caused by Lily, Oscar escapes from the palace, along with his close friends, housemaid Elizabeth and PSG member Ambo, to warn Cardo of their evil intentions while both Lily and Renato separately deploy their respective men to find Oscar.
 Oscar is replaced by an ignorant decoy Mariano.
 Albert and the Black Ops, under the supervision of Arturo, focus on dealing with the high-value targets until Padua runs out of patience when Albert fails to catch Cardo.
-Albert later allies with Lito to work together for hunting and assasinating drug competitors.
-Renato plans to allow the international drug syndicate to operate in the country if he becomes the president, while Lily also plans bring Renato down for the next election,Both two opposing wicked politicians engage in a power struggle to regain back the country and put it into an era of totalitarian rule.
+Albert later allies with Lito to work together for hunting and assassinating drug competitors.
+Renato plans to allow the international drug syndicate to operate in the country if he becomes the president, while Lily also plans bring Renato down for the next election, both two opposing wicked politicians engage in a power struggle to regain back the country and put it into an era of totalitarian rule.

 Armando, his wife Lolita, and daughter Mara plan to kill the powerful business and political kingpin Don Ignacio Guillermo, who perpetrated the killing of farmers to claim Armando's land.
 Eventually, Cardo and Agila are eventually found by the local police at Las Casas Filipinas de Acuzar, leading to the ensuing shootout.
 Armando and his group cross paths with Cardo during the chaos at Hotel de Oriente and they form an alliance after they seemingly killed Don Ignacio.
 However, Armando has malevolent intentions against the Agila merely for the bounty.
 Don Ignacio survives the firefight by Mara but was placed in critical condition, leading to the arrival of Oscar's first love Aurora from the United States.
 Meanwhile, Don Ignacio's estranged brother Eduardo is only interested in taking the family's wealth after hearing his brother's condition.

 It is later revealed that Mara is in fact Aurora's and Oscar's biological daughter; she is unaware of the fact that she was used and trained by Armando and Lolita to kill her biological grandfather Don Ignacio as revenge for the death of their biological child at the hands of Don Ignacio.
 Armando and Lolita decide to kill Mara to tie loose ends.
 The couple plans to neutralize Agila for the bounty but Agila escapes with the help of Lucas, Armando's mercenary member, but not before Delfin is left behind and is then mercilessly tortured.